 LAKE LOUISE SNOWMACHINE CLUB INC. was awarded $15,000 for the Eureka Trail East to Locate Monuments.
 Grant funds will be used to locate survey monuments to complete the State of Alaska, DNR easement requirements to record the trail easements.

 WILLOW TRAIL COMMITTEE was awarded $10,100 for the Willow Winter Trails Maintenance Project.
 Grant funds will be used to provide signing and trail maintenance of 80 miles of winter trails between Willow and the Susitna River.

-DILLINGHAM SNOWMOBILE ASSOCIATION was awarded $7,500 for Rescue Deployment Vehicle.
-Grant funds will be used for the purchase of a Polaris LX Widetrack, snowmobile for Dillingham Snowmobile Association's functions and purpose of promoting snowmobiling.
+DILLINGHAM Snowmachine ASSOCIATION was awarded $7,500 for Rescue Deployment Vehicle.
+Grant funds will be used for the purchase of a Polaris LX Widetrack, Snowmachine for Dillingham Snowmachine Association's functions and purpose of promoting snowmobiling.

 NORTH WESTERN ALASKA:

 NATURE VILLAGE OF SHAKTOOLIK was awarded $25,000 for the Shelter Cabin at Igguagnak.
 Grant funds will be used by the Native Village of Shaktoolik to build an emergency shelter cabin easily accessible to subsistence gathers, hunters, fishers, trail users and extreme adventurers year round.
 The cabin would include a double plywood bunk, a wood stove, a cooking counter area, a fire ring and an outhouse.